-Table tennis, also known as ping pong, was a sport in England that was dominant during the Victorian era.
-A lot of attention and speed is needed for table tennis.
-Professional ping-pong is played on a hard table divided by a net.
+Table tennis, also known as ping pong, was a dominant sport in England during the Victorian era.
+A lot of attention and speed are needed for table tennis.
+Professional ping-pong is played on a complex table divided by a net.
 Players stand opposite each other, hitting a lightweight ball over the table with a small round bat.

 Table tennis is comparable to a variety of different sports.
-There are several basic or important strokes that you need to be familiar with in order to practice and develop.
+There are several basic or important strokes that you need to be familiar with to practice and develop.

 What is Counter-hit in Table Tennis?

 Counter-hit is an assault made in response to an incoming loop.
-Instead of having to wait longer before striking, the player will strike the ball early, typically when it is still ascending after the initial bounce, to catch the opposing player off guard and give them less time to respond or reposition.
-This stroke uses the entering speed and spin to drive back extremely quickly without using much power.
+Instead of waiting longer before striking, the player will strike the ball early, typically when it is still ascending after the initial bounce, to catch the opposing player off guard and give them less time to respond or reposition.
+Counter-drive stroke uses the entering speed and spins to drive back extremely quickly without using much power.